Orders over 1,500 feet include a Free MP4 video file on a USB flash drive.

 Quantity discount pricing

-Orders over 1000 feet include 4 DVDs & an MP4 video file
+Orders over 1,500 feet include a free MP4 video file & free USB flash drive

 Movie Film Footage

 Up to 1,000 feet

 2,000 - 4,000 ft. (save 10%)